The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Tracks 4, 7, and 8 are muted (buttons 12, 15, and 16 are dim).

-In Mute mode, the buttons light bright yellow when the track is muted and dim yellow for active tracks.
+In Mute mode, the buttons light bright yellow when you mute a track and dim yellow for active tracks.

 Play controls the play function.